quasarframework/quasar-starter-kit-app-extension/template/README.md

 ```bash
 quasar ext add {{ name }}
 ```
-Quasar CLI will retrieve it from NPM and install the extension.
+Quasar CLI will retrieve it from the NPM registry and install the extension to your project.

 ## Prompts